 Tip 5: Relevant Descriptions

 The description of the video is another way to entice the viewer.
 Although unlikely, some people may read the description before they watch the video.
-It is important to be clear of the benefits of watching this video, to let them know what they are in for.
+It is important to be clear about the benefits of watching this video to let them know what they are in for.

-You can also include additional information that did not make it in the video, an example of this could be a name of a product you used in the video in case the viewer wants to purchase it.
+You can also include additional information that did not make it in the video; an example of this could be the name of a product you used in the video in case the viewer wants to purchase it.

 For example, you can:

 - Include a link to subscribe to your channel or any other relevant videos

 - Include timestamps in your descriptions that will let viewers skip to the information they need